lucasavila00/gatsby-typesaurus-err-sample/README.md

 # check that it works at runtime:
 > configure your firebase credential at /gatsby-config.js

+> the code that uses typesaurus is at /src/pages/index.tsx

 > $ yarn develop

 # see it fail to build: